amzn/amzn-drivers/kernel/linux/ena/README.rst

 Loading driver:
 ---------------
+If the driver was compiled using ENA_PHC_INCLUDE environment variable set then ptp module might need to be loaded prior to loading the driver (see `PHC`_ for more info).

+ENA driver can be (re)loaded using:

 .. code-block:: shell

-  sudo modprobe -r ena && sudo insmod ena.ko
+  sudo rmmod ena && sudo insmod ena.ko

 Please note, the following messages might appear during OS boot::